 When To Talk About Exes With Someone You’re Dating, According To An Expert

-As it turns out, there is a right time to talk to your new partner about your ex (or exes).
 Relationship expert Emily Holmes Hahn says the best time to bring up the topic is on or around the third date, but definitely not before.
 "I think the ex talk is something that should happen sooner rather than later in a new relationship," she says.
 "It's a totally false stereotype to say that bringing up your ex means you’re not over them.
 It shows vulnerability, honesty, and the fact that you weren't afraid to commit in the past.
 Plus, your new man or lady is less likely to feel jealous or emotional about your romantic history if you address it early on."

 Although being curious about your partner's exes is perfectly normal, be cautious if one of you seems overly obsessed with the topic.
-Someone who is stuck in the past will never be able to focus on their future, which could mean trouble for your new relationship.
-Holmes Hahn says that one open conversation about your exes should be more than enough to carry you both through the first few months of your relationship.
-If it comes up again, be sure that you both agree it’s in the past and that you’re both ready to move on to happier lives with each other.
+Someone who is stuck in the past will never be able to focus on the future, which could mean trouble for your new relationship.
+Holmes Hahn says one open conversation about your exes should be more than enough to carry you both through the first few months of your relationship.
+If it comes up again, be sure that you both agree it’s in the past and you’re both ready to move on to happier lives with each other.
 "A good thing to say is, 'Well, clearly it didn’t work out with them and that’s good because I’m pretty excited about where this is going,'" Holmes Hahn suggests.

 There are, of course, positive takeaways from the ex talk.
 An open and honest conversation about the topic early on will create a sense of intimacy between you and your partner.
 "As long as you treat it as a deep conversation and not silly gossip, this can bring you closer to a new partner and make you both feel more confident about taking the next steps together," Holmes Hahn says.
-If you’re not sure when’s the right time to bring up the topic of exes with your new partner, try dropping small conversational clues that you’d like to know or share more.
-It’s possible they feel the same way but are just too nervous to ask.
-The ex talk is definitely something that should be taken seriously so, when the time comes, both you and your partner should be ready and willing to open up about it.